forgotten-pillar/fp-notes/content/sanctification/wisdom-10th-commandment.md

 > 5. Her feet go down to death; her steps take hold on hell.
 > 6. Lest thou shouldest **ponder** the path of life, her ways are moveable, that thou canst not know them.

-The Wisdom is calling me to ponder, to judge, to recognize her moveable path of life.
+Jesus is pleading with us to ponder, to judge, to recognize her moveable path of life.
+What are the consequences of adultery, save destruction of our soul, already spoken of in [Proverbs 6:32](https://www.biblegateway.com/passage/?search=Proverbs+6.32&version=KJV)?

-The wisdom is pleading, and pointing to the consequences of adultery.

 > [!bible] [Proverbs 5:8-11,13-18 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+5:8-18&version=kjv)
 > 8. Remove thy way far from her, and come not nigh the door of her house: